 …And then, he turned it on.

 I was speechless.
-All the burn marks, all the scars, all the mis-shapen tan lines and freckles, they were all completely gone.
+All the burn marks, all the scars, all the tan lines and freckles and grease stains, they were completely gone.

 “Wow, you really weren’t kidding!”
 I said.